 - The stunt guys wanted Shuriken (throwing stars) but they wouldn’t work for the scene so are not used.
 There are however, firearms in the film to go along with the bows (Korean Horse Bows) and arrows.

 - The props master also designed the knife used by Crocodile Dundee.

 - Behind the set structures, there are wooden planks everywhere with a complex set of ramps for motorcycles to drive up to the roof of each building.
 There are white camouflaged matts to offer the bikes gripping as they traverse the rooftops in pursuit of Wolverine.

 With some time before the second unit could being shooting, we interviewed Hugh Jackman (Logan) and Rila Fukushima (Yukio) and then traveled by car to the main unit to see the multiple sound stages of Fox Studios Australia where James Mangold was shooting a top secret scene.

-Stay tuned for Part Two of our visit to the set of The Wolverine where we explore the main stages!
+Stay tuned for more of our visit to the set of The Wolverine where we explore the main stages!

 The Wolverine hits theaters July 26, 2013.
 X-Men: Days of Future Past hits theaters on July 18th, 2014.